Five Tips for Faster Turn Times

 Appraising is a constantly changing profession.
-Often, it seems, appraisers are asked to present additional information or have steps added to their data gathering.
-All of this is to ensure the end user receives the best data to be had.
-To stay current with the always changing requirements, P.M.
-Appraisals, Inc. is constantly seeking additional tools and improving processes to increase efficiency so we can do more work for quickly.
-Since P.M.
-Appraisals, Inc. knows that time is important to everyone, we've listed some items you can do to trim turn times each time you order an appraisal with P.M.
-Appraisals, Inc..
+Regularly, it seems, appraisers are asked to supply additional information or have steps added to their appraisal process.
+All of this is to guarantee the end user is presented with the best data to be had.
+In order to stay current with the continuously changing requirements, PSM Appraisals, LLC is constantly acquiring additional tools and improving processes to increase efficiency so we can do more work for you.
+At PSM Appraisals, LLC we know that time is important to everybody, so here are some things you can do to lessen turn times each time you order an appraisal with PSM Appraisals, LLC.

-- By ordering online, you receive automatic e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
-Ordering online is the single biggest time saver available to both of us!
-No longer do we have to retype information from a fax, and you don't have to wonder whether we received the request.
+- With online ordering, you automatically receive e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+No longer do we have to retype information from a fax, and nor will you wonder whether we got the order.

-- Are you providing complete and accurate information about the subject property?
+- Are you providing complete and accurate data about the subject property?

 - Having just one number incorrect on the street address can really unnecessarily slow down an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are great data to pass long with your request.
-Even a list of recent area sales is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+Even a list of recent area sales is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.

-If you have any questions about your property or a job we're working on for you, you're always welcome to call us at
+Feel free to contact us if you have any questions about your property or a job we're working on for you.

-- Be sure to tell us about the unique elements of this property.
+- Be sure to let us know about the unique features of this property.

 - Cookie-cutter homes are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how differing characteristics contribute to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we'd find out on our own, knowing them early on will likely make your report arrive earlier.
+What takes time is analyzing how differing elements contribute to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's prone to flooding.
+While these are things that we'd find out on our own, knowing them as early as possible makes your report arrive earlier.

-- Do the occupants know what to expect?
+- Let the homeowner know what to expect.

-Coming from you -- the person they have been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and can shorten the time it takes to inspect a home.
-I encourage you to point your customers to our website, where we have multiple pages of useful information for homeowners and others describing the appraisal process.
-Encourage them to call us if they want to meet the staff and learn more about our services.
-And tell them it benefits them to set the appointment without delay!
+Coming from you -- a person they've been working with on their loan -- a little information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can decrease the time it takes to inspect a home.
+I encourage you to point your clients to our website, where we have multiple pages of relevant information for homeowners and others regarding the appraisal process.
+Have them call us if they want to meet the staff and learn more about our services.
+Remind them it benefits them to set the appointment promptly!

-- Easily keep tabs on the status of your report on our website.
+- Easily verify the status of your report on our website.

-- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As we complete each important milestone in an assignment, that information can be viewed instantly online.
-There's no faster way to keep track of the status of your report.
+It's never been faster to keep track of the status of your report.